mozilla-releng/fxci-config/README.md

 * The purpose of the file
 * The structure of the data in the file

+Code to implement this configuration is in `src/ciadmin`.
+The implementation of `fxci` is in `src/fxci`.

 ## Access

 Data in this repository is a "source of truth" about Gecko's CI automation.